 Is white gold whiter than platinum?

-Put a white gold and a platinum ring together and you might see that they are both bright white metals with very similar colouring (the white gold ring may be slightly whiter and brighter).
+Put a white gold and a platinum ring together and you might see that they are both bright white metals, very similar in colour.

 Platinum is naturally this colour and will stay this colour over its lifetime.

 White gold on the other hand, is naturally a greyer or more yellowish colour depending on the alloy.
 It is generally plated with a fine layer of rhodium (a platinum group metal) to achieve that bright white look.

 The rhodium layer on plated jewellery can wear off over time, exposing the natural colour of the metal underneath.
 Replating your white gold jewellery is optional, however you may want to factor this into its cost over time.

 While both metals are great options for jewellery, both have different characteristics.
 Platinum is a dense metal that, when knocked or scratched, tends to shift or deform on a microscopic scale rather than chip away like white gold.
 This means you lose less material through wear and tear over the long term.

 Let’s say we have a ring handmade in platinum and a ring handmade in white gold.
 Both are the same thickness and exposed to exactly the same wear and tear.
 After many years, the white gold ring will be thinner than the platinum ring as more metal will have abraded over time.

 However this characteristic also means that a white gold ring will retain fine details such as engraving for longer than a platinum ring.